-Very often, activities and measures have been defined to move away from reactive quality management.
-But it has never quite worked out that way.
+Activities and measures have often been defined to move away from a purely reactive quality management.
+But it has never quite worked.

-But what do you need to look out for or what can you prepare today to prepare for the introduction of artificial intelligence with “Predictive Quality” capabilities?
+But what do you need to watch out for and what can you already prepare today to be ready for the introduction of artificial intelligence with “Predictive Quality” capabilities?

 - Collect data.
 As explained earlier, every algorithm needs historical data.
 The more, the better.
-This data can be, for example, historical measurement data, or machine data for maintenance, photos of products and their defects.
-How many data points you require will depend, among other things, on the complexity of the problem.
-But you will probably never hear the phrase “we have too much data” from a data engineer.
+This data can be, for example, measurement data, machine data for maintenance, or photos of products and their defects.
+How many data points you need will depend mostly on the complexity of the problem.
+But you will likely never hear the phrase “we have too much data” from a data engineer.

-- Involve your IT department early on.
-Data becomes particularly valuable when it can be collected and analyzed beyond the boundaries of the individual department.
-Your IT will be absolutely necessary for this.
+- Involve your IT department early.
+Data becomes especially valuable when it is collected and analyzed across departmental boundaries.
+This will absolutely require your IT.
 In our experience, this and many other reasons speak in favor of involving internal IT as early and in good time as possible.

 - Democratize quality management.
-Only if your organization accepts quality management standards, actively reports quality issues and tries to remedy them, will “predictive quality” fall on fertile ground.
-Therefore, try to convince as many stakeholders as possible of the relevance of quality management and take them along on the journey.
+Only if your organization accepts quality management standards and actively reports and remedies quality problems will “predictive quality” fall on fertile ground.
+Therefore, try to convince as many stakeholders as possible of the relevance of quality management and take them along for the ride.

 - Determine a method to calculate ROI.
-If measures in the future lead to, e.g., quality costs being reduced before they are incurred, it will become increasingly difficult to measure the success for the effort expended or to justify the costs.
-Create a framework and methods in advance of how you will demonstrate ROI today, but also in the future.
+After all, if measures lead to a reduction in quality costs in the future, for example, it will become increasingly difficult to measure the success for the effort expended and thus justify the costs.
+Therefore, create a framework and methods in advance, how you want to prove the ROI today but also in the future.

 How Much Training Data is required for Machine Learning?